apple/coremltools/mlmodel/docs/Format/Parameters.rst

 ________________________________________________________________________________

 Double parameter,
-consisting of a default double value, and allowed range of values value is unbounded if AllowedValues is not set.
+consisting of a default double value, and allowed a range of values.
+Value is unbounded if ``AllowedValues`` is not set.

 .. code-block:: proto

     message DoubleParameter {
         double defaultValue = 1;
         oneof AllowedValues {
             DoubleRange range = 10;
         }
     }